 Controversial game of thrones around the Hotel Belvedere Dubrovnik

 Dubrovnik architects want to reopen the public discussion about the project.
 They claim that the abundant greenery has been used in the presentation in order to conceal the fact that the new Belvedere will cover a two times larger surface than the old mastodon.

 Mayor is defending the project, but the game of thrones apparently did not stop with the Mountain’s victory.
-Development in the areas of natural and historical heritage is always a delicate issue.
+Development in natural and historical heritage areas is always a delicate issue.

 Nobody knows when the new Hotel Belvedere should open its doors to the public.
 But this is how 3LHD imagined its future.

 - Hotel Belvedere Dubrovnik is situated on the cliff, outside of the Old Town, in the area called Ploče – Iza Grada (Ploče Outside of the Town).

 - To get to Hotel Belvedere Dubrovnik, one needs to walk southeast from the Old Town.
 Just follow the coastline for about two kilometers, and you will find the hotel behind Sveti Jakov Beach.